When we discuss with people what Lumoa is and what we do, a very basic question gets asked surprisingly often:

 Nate Brown, CX Director, Co-founder at CX Accelerator

 “Customer Experience means a great deal to me.
 It’s really all about being intentional to make people’s lives better and easier…which is a cause I can get behind.
 Brands that refuse to put in the time, energy, and resources to create great Customer Experiences are demonstrating a great deal of selfishness.
-There are companies that can float by on a level of innovation for a period of time, but the lasting brands are those who consistently value their customers.
+Some companies can float by on a level of innovation for a period of time, but the lasting brands are those who consistently value their customers.

 I believe in 2019 we will see the Customer Experience function garner a significantly wider span of control.
 Historically, many Customer Experience professionals have little to no ownership over the critical factors that make up the Customer Journey.
 Examples of this would include the Employee Experience, Product Innovation, and Marketing.

-When Customer Experience is reduced to simply Voice of Customer and / or Customer Service, it’s nearly impossible to take a holistic approach.
+When Customer Experience is reduced to simply Voice of Customer and/or Customer Service, it’s nearly impossible to take a holistic approach.
 When CX has control of or at least significantly greater influence in these areas, we can truly make a difference for the people we serve.”

 Martina Koch Olsen, Customer Success Specialist, Pleo.io